buba447/OPXY-Multisample-Tool/README.md

 - `--output` The output directory where the preset instruments are copied.
 Required.
 - `--name` The name of the preset.
 Optional.
 If no name is passed the name is inferred from the sample file names.
 - `--bulk` Pass a folder containing multiple subfolders of samples into the bulk command along with an output directory.
+- `--sample_rate` Forces re-encoding of samples to a specific sample rate.
+TIP The OP-XY seems to prefer samples around 22050.
+- `--sample_start` Time in seconds for the sample start point.
+Useful for samples that have a bit of silence at the beginning.
 The tool will then run the pack command for each subfolder automatically.

 ## Copying Presets onto the OPXY